 The Gödel result was one of the most significant in modern logic and in general set the limits of formal systems.
-For a strange twist of fate, Kurt Gödel delivered his results in September 1930 in Königsberg just one day before the Hilbert address to the Society of German Scientists and Physicians, in the same city.
-There Hilbert expressed again his positive wish: «We must not believe those, who today, with philosophical bearing and deliberative tone, prophesy the fall of culture and accept the ignorabimus.
+In a strange twist of fate, Kurt Gödel delivered his results in September 1930 in Königsberg just one day before the Hilbert address to the Society of German Scientists and Physicians in the same city.
+There, Hilbert expressed again his positive wish: “We must not believe those, who today, with philosophical bearing and deliberative tone, prophesy the fall of culture and accept the ignorabimus.
 For us there is no ignorabimus, and in my opinion none whatever in natural science.
-In opposition to the foolish ignorabimus our slogan shall be "We must know, we will know."» [1].
-Hilbert obviously had not yet known that based on the Gödel achievement his goals to find a complete and consistent set of axioms for all mathematics had failed the day before.
+In opposition to the foolish ignorabimus our slogan shall be ‘We must know, we will know.’”
+[Smith 2014].
+Hilbert obviously had not yet known that based on Gödel’s results his goals of finding a complete and consistent set of axioms for all mathematics had the day before been proven to be mostly unattainable.

-Two months later, in November 1930 Gödel submitted a paper published in the 1931 volume of Monatshefte für Mathematik und Physik titled “On Formally Undecidable Propositions of Principia Mathematica and Related Systems I” [2] that presents his two theorems of incompleteness that in the paper appear as theorems VI and XI respectively.
-Unlike Hilbert, John von Neumann, who was in the audience during the Gödel’s speech in Königsberg and was at the time working on similar problems, immediately understood the great importance of that result.
-In fact, on 20 November von Neumann wrote a letter to Gödel on a “remarkable” corollary of Gödel’s result he meanwhile discovered.
+Two months later, in November 1930, Gödel submitted a paper to be published in the 1931 volume of Monatshefte für Mathematik und Physik titled “On formally undecidable propositions of principia mathematica and related systems I” [Gödel 1931] that presents his two theorems of incompleteness that in the paper appear as theorems VI and XI, respectively.
+Unlike Hilbert, John von Neumann, who was in the audience during Gödel’s speech in Königsberg and was at the time working on similar problems, immediately understood the great importance of that result.
+In fact, on November 20, von Neumann wrote a letter to Gödel regarding a “remarkable” corollary of Gödel’s result he meanwhile had discovered.
 It was about the unprovability of consistency (the so-called “Theorem XI”).
 Gödel himself, however, had found the same idea and at that time had already sent for publication the final version of his article that contained also the second incompleteness theorem.
-Some sources reported the John von Neumann decided to stop his studies on logic after knowing the results achieved by Gödel.
-Some years later he said: «Kurt Gödel’s achievement in modern logic is singular and monumental — indeed it is more than a monument, it is a landmark which will remain visible far in space and time.»
+Some sources reported the John von Neumann decided to stop his studies on logic after learning about the results achieved by Gödel.
+Some years later, he said: “Kurt Gödel’s achievement in modern logic is singular and monumental — indeed it is more than a monument, it is a landmark which will remain visible far in space and time.”